Frequently Asked Questions

 Can I take photographs?

 You are welcome to take pictures inside the auditorium before and after the concert, and at intermission.
+Once the house lights begin to dim, please note that the performance has begun, and photography or any type of recording during the performance is prohibited.

 As a courtesy to musicians, guest artists, and fellow concertgoers, please put your phone away during the performance.
 Flash photography is forbidden at all times.
 The use of cameras, smartphones, and/or other recording devices for commercial reproduction or sale is strictly forbidden without the prior written consent of the Toronto Symphony Orchestra.